6543/log/README.md

 ### Part 1.3: Logger interface: logging methods

-Historically (since "C") a lot of programmers used to format+arguments API, like:
+Historically (since "C") a lot of programmers used to format+arguments functions, like:
 ```
 Printf(format string, args ...interface{})
 ```